top of page

 After years of having multiple shops in assorted locations, selling to shops and galleries throughout the region, Tom's pottery is now exclusively available at the pottery in Clay City.

-Tom Jones Pottery is located off Baldwin County Highway 33, in an area known as Clay City, which is appropriately named for its rich clay deposits and long time manufacturing of brick and tile.
-The first Clay City pottery, the Gable Pottery, was located on the banks of Fish River around 1850.
-After being flooded several times plus the increased popularity of glass and tin cans, that pottery was closed around 1900.
+Tom Jones Pottery is located off Baldwin County Highway 33, in an area known as Clay City, which is appropriately named for its rich clay deposits and long time manufacturing of pottery, brick and tile.
+One of the first Clay City potteries, the Gable Pottery, was started on the banks of Fish River around 1850.
+After being flooded plus the increased popularity of glass and tin cans that pottery was closed due to the catastrophic 1906 hurricane.
+The Fairhope Clay Products was started in 1916 and produced building tile, drain tile and brick.
+That business was closed in the early 2000's.

 bottom of page